 Task Manager → Performance → Memory

-You don't have to be an ace in PC to be able to understand and interpret RAM through Task Manager.
+You don't have to be a PC ace to understand and interpret RAM consumption through Task Manager.

 From the “Memory” panel find out how much of the memory (RAM) is used at that time, memory frequency, number of slots and installed memory cards, type of installed memory (DDR3, in our case), cache capacity, reserved hardware volume and architecture (SODIMM)